korzin/aws-certified-dev-handbook/handbooks/ec2.md

 * Port range : For TCP, UDP, or a custom protocol, the range of ports to allow.
 You can specify a single port number (for example, 22), or range of port numbers (for example, 7000-8000).

+* (Only in case ICMP)  : For TCP, UDP, or a custom protocol, the range of ports to allow.
+You can specify a single port number (for example, 22), or range of port numbers (for example, 7000-8000).

-ICMP type and code: For ICMP, the ICMP type and code.
+* ICMP type and code: For ICMP, the ICMP type and code.

 * Source or destination: The source (inbound rules) or destination (outbound rules) for the traffic.
 Specify one of these options:
     * An individual IPv4 address.
 You must use the /32 prefix length; for example, 203.0.113.1/32.